 For your affiliate links, make sure to add a nofollow attribute to them so that they aren’t followed by search engine crawlers and don’t affect your content’s quality and index.
-Always make these links to open in new tabs so that your blog stays low on bounce rate.
+Always make these links to open in new tabs so that your blog stays low on the bounce rate.

 An Infographic that includes all the steps as a checklist: